Lugal-PCZ/Transect-Calculator/README.md

 The Transect Calculator is a simple script that outputs the number of transects, direction of each transect, and locations of the first sensor, centerline, and last sensor along the baseline of a rectangular survey unit.
 This script was designed to assist in planning the magnetometry survey of the fall 2022 season of the [Lagash Archaeological Project](https://web.sas.upenn.edu/lagash/), which uses a [Sensys MXPDA](https://sensys2.kora-media.de/products/mxpda/) cart-based sensor array.
 There is no reason, however, that it cannot be used to calculate the transects of any other system that collects data in a zig-zag pattern across a rectangular survey unit.

 # Usage
 This script in Python (version 3.6 and later), and has no external dependencies.
 It can be run with ```python3 transect_calculator.py```.
-You will be promted to enter 4 pieces of information:
+You will be promted to enter 4 measurements:

 * The number of sensors in the array.
 * The overall width of the sensor array.